sanazmhd/documents/README.md

 ![](https://github.com/sanazmhd/documents/blob/main/fig1.png)

 Before the schedule can be successfully computed, the CNC must learn the physical topology.
 The CUC will initiate a request to the CNC to discover the physical topology.
 Using LLDP and a seed device, the CNC walks the physical topology, discovering each device and how they are connected.
 This includes the end devices that support LLDP(link layer discovery protocol).
+Being compatible with Ethernet, it is a fair assumption that installing a LLDP Agent on TSN devices does not have any compatibility issue.
+The CNC can use all the LLDP information to create a topology model using a script, and then send that information to the CUC that can implement some graphical tool to draw the topology.
 After completion, the CUC issues a requestof the CNC to return the discovered topology.
 The engineer at this point could verify that the CNC discovered the topology correctly if they choose.
 IEEE 802.1AB is an IEEE Standard for Local and metropolitan area networks - Station and Media Access Control Connectivity Discovery.
 In the next section this protocol will be described with more details.

+Using the simplified model as shown in figure above, the steps to create the TSN flow are described:

+1. CUC Initiates Physical Topology Discovery: Using LLDP and a seed device, the CNC explores the physical topology, discovering each device and how they are connected.
+This includes the end devices that support LLDP.
+2. CUC Requests Network Resources: Performed by the engineer responsible for defining the end to end communication.
+The engineer works out which end device (talker) has to communicate with other end devices (listener).
+The engineer is responsible for identifying all listeners, because there can be more than one for each TSN flow.
+The engineer can also define the latency requirements for the communication, the maximum size of the Ethernet packet that will be sent, and other dependencies (for example, whether there is a sequence order to the TSN flows).
+The CUC will gather this for all TSN flow requests and submit to the CNC using an API for accepting requests.
+3. Compute Schedule: The engineer (via the CUC) will initiate a request that the CNC compute the schedule.
+The CNC will return success or failure for the request (depending on how the petitions can be or not fulfilled with the present network topology/elements).
+The end schedule cannot be computed unless the CNC knows the physical topology.
+4. View Computation Results: Typically, the network engineer would want to view the schedule and verify before making it go live.
+The engineer (via the CUC) requests the CNC return the details of the computed schedule.
+This includes the details for each device involved in the TSN flows.
+The details include everything the end devices and bridges need to know for configuring TSN:

+• Unique identifiers for each TSN flow (destination MAC address, VLAN, CoS)

+• Start and end of transmit window at each hop (talkers and bridges)

+• Start and end of receive window at each hop (listeners and bridges)

+• End-to-end latency as computed

+5. Distribute Schedule: Satisfied that the schedule will work, the engineer (via the CUC) or an automatic process issues a request to the CNC to distribute the computed schedule to the TSN bridges.
+The CUC will also program the talkers and listeners for the TSN flows.
+The talkers are expected to transmit every TSN flow according to a schedule.

 **What is LLDP (Link Layer Discovery Protocol)?**